everpeace/docker-zookeeper/README.md

-Fabric8 - ZooKeeper Docker Image
+ZooKeeper Docker Image (forked from Fabric8)
 ================================

 A ZooKeeper Docker Image for use with Kubernetes.